Effective recording of decisions and discussions by governing bodies of Registered Social Landlords - Lessons Learned

 5.9

 Decisions on how long to retain data, including minutes, in archived records, must take account of any duties which apply to the RSL such as those from the Companies Act 2006, Data Protection principles and any requirements which may be within an RSL’s governance framework such as their constitution.
 Charitable RSLs should also take account of guidance from OSCR to keep and retain minutes of meetings.
 In relation to board and committee minutes, retention for the life of the Association may be appropriate.
-RSLs policy on data retention should set out how long minutes should be retained and the format in which they should be kept (eg electronic or paper or both).
+An RSLs policy on data retention should set out how long minutes should be retained and the format in which they should be kept (eg electronic or paper or both).

 Assurance and Effectiveness